 - Encourages you to do well in school or at work.

 - Doesn’t threaten you or make you feel scared.

 - Understands the importance of healthy relationships.

 Every relationship has arguments and disagreements sometimes — this is normal.
 How you choose to deal with your disagreements is what really counts.
-Both people should work hard to communicate effectively.
+Both people should work to communicate effectively.